TSGM: A Flexible Framework for Generative Modeling of Synthetic Time Series: The TSGM framework

-Often used in computer vision, basic data augmentations enable drastic improvements in deep neural network training.
-For instance, the Albumentations library \cite{info11020125} provides many of those augmentations and can be used as an overview of the field.
-In time series problems, data augmentation methods are richer.
-Data augmentation can also be done in the time domain, which means that the time series remains the same, and only by perturbing the timesteps are novel samples generated.
-Last, new samples can be generated in the frequency domain.
-In our framework, we implement all these types of augmentations in module \lstinline{tsgm.models.augmentations}, including noise injection, flipping \citep{rashid2019times}, window-slicing \citep{le2016data}, window-warping \citep{rashid2019times}, dynamic time warping barycenter averaging \citep{forestier2017generating}.
+\textbf{Augmentations.} Often used in computer vision, basic data augmentations enable drastic improvements in deep learning training \citep{info11020125, wen2020time}.
+Similarly, many augmentations are available in the time series domain.
+In TSGM, we implement augmentations in the module \lstinline{tsgm.models.augmentations}, including noise injection, flipping~\citep{rashid2019times}, window-slicing \citep{le2016data}, window-warping \citep{rashid2019times}, and dynamic time warping barycenter averaging \citep{forestier2017generating}.